 A shoe slips because it loses friction.
 In other words, the shoe is unable to stop moving.
 To illustrate, think about how friction works with tires: High-performance tires are often much wider than their commuter counterparts because the larger surface area provides more traction for high-speed maneuvers.

 The amount of friction available, which determines the slip resistance of a shoe (or a tire), is determined by many factors, including the flooring being walked upon, the sole’s composition and tread—even the internal sole affects the slip resistance of a shoe.

-Let’s get one common myth out of the way: the feel of the sole doesn’t always correspond to the slip resistance of a shoe.
-Soles made of polyurethane feel slick and slippery to the touch but are actually ideal for slippery environments like a kitchen.
-The tread patterns, manufacturer’s slip-resistant label, or sole material won’t tell you the whole story.
+An important misconception regarding footwear that needs to be resolved is that the feel of the sole doesn’t always correspond to the slip resistance of a shoe.
+For example, soles made of a polyurethane material feel slick and slippery to the touch, but are actually ideal for slippery environments like a kitchen.
+It is vital to remember that factors such as tread patterns, manufacturer’s slip-resistant label, or sole material won’t tell you the complete story.

 Lab testing, while useful to establish a baseline, fails to capture the real-life slip resistance of shoes.
 Many tests utilize a small 2”x2” patch of a sole to test their resistance, but they don’t account for all of the factors that can occur in the real world.